Travel.State.Gov > International Travel > Country Information > Guyana International travel Information

 Road Conditions and Safety: Road conditions in Guyana differ significantly than those in the United States.
 U.S. citizens should exercise caution when driving in Guyana and avoid driving after dark.
 If an accident occurs, call 911 for the police and 913 for an ambulance.
 U.S. citizens are reminded that these numbers may not always be operational, that the police may be slow to respond, and an ambulance may not always be available.

 For more information about traveling in Guyana, visit the Traffic Division of Guyana's National Police Force website.

 Air Travel: Airlines typically operate based on demand and can, therefore, delay, reroute, or cancel flights without notice.
 U.S. citizens should carry medication, valuables, and perishables in carry on lugguage.

 Travel in the Interior: The interior of Guyana is underpoliced, emergency services are generally not available, and there is no cellular phone reception in many places.
-Travelers visiting the interior should consider bringing their own safety gear, such as life jackets, first aid kits, and communications equipment, e.g., satellite phone.
+Travelers visiting the interior should consider bringing their own safety gear, such as life jackets, first aid kits, and communications equipment (e.g., a satellite phone).